pulumi/pulumi-hugo/themes/default/content/blog/deploy-to-multiple-regions/index.md

 In this article, you saw some reasons why deploying your infrastructure across multiple regions, accounts, or clusters may be necessary.
 You saw that Pulumi supports two forms of configuration -- implicit configuration set at the CLI with `pulumi config` as well as explicit provider configuration which is constructed and passed programmatically -- and how and when to use them, often in tandem with one another.

 The specific example shown to demonstrate multi-region in action deployed an AWS RDS primary database to a US region and a secondary read replica to Europe, which is a common architecture to improve resilience and performance.
-The power of full programming languages gives you a ton of flexibility in how you orchestrate such complex architctures.
+The power of full programming languages gives you a ton of flexibility in how you orchestrate such complex architectures.

 Hopefully this post put a new tool in your infrastructure as code toolbelt!
 Happy cloud spelunking.